stereokai/amok/readme.markdown

 Amok is a command line tool for rapid prototyping and development of applications written in JavaScript targeting the browser.

-Code with realtime feedback, without having to reload the client.
+Edit your code live with realtime feedback, without having to reload the client or loose the application state.

 ```
 export BROWSER="google-chrome --remote-debugging-port=9222"